 The Career Services Office at George Fox University is located in Wood-Mar Hall, Room 207 (ext.
-2330), and is open Monday through Friday from 8 a.m. to noon and 1 to 5 p.m.
+2330), and is open Monday through Friday from 8 a.m. to 5 p.m.
 Extended hours are available.
 This office assists students and alumni in making and implementing career decisions.
 Assessments are available to help students confirm skills, interests, values and personality and then to explore a number of occupational options suitable to them.
-Occupational, graduate school, and company information also is available in the Career Services Office, along with computerized career guidance by appointment.
+Occupational, graduate school, and employer information also are available in the Career Services Office, along with computerized career guidance by appointment.
+Topical career workshops are offered each semester.

 The JobTrak listing service accessed through the office provides timely job openings in bulletin format or through the Internet.
-Other assistance includes résumé writing, interviewing, and developing job search strategy.
-Students can access other information and resources through the Career Services home page at www.georgefox.edu.
+Other assistance includes résumé/vitae writing, interviewing, portfolio development, and developing job search strategy.
+Students can access other information and resources through the Career Services home page at cis.georgefox.edu/cs/cshome.html.